nahknarmi/arch-as-code/documentation/products/arch-as-code/documentation/1-functional-overview.md

 ### Use Cases

 1. Manual Testers should read product architecture before beginning testing.
+1. TPMs should also be reading product architecture.